kangjh0408/OSS2020-1_Final_Project/README.md

 Why is this project useful?
 -
-Cadillac(Car Manfacturing Co.) adopted a ultrasonic sensor that prevents intrusions by detecting internal movements after the door is locked.
+Cadillac(Car Manfacturing Co.) adopted an ultrasonic sensor that prevents intrusions by detecting internal movements after the door is locked.
 This example shows the efficiency of ultrasonic sensors.
 It is expected that damage caused by intruders will be greatly reduced by using ultrasonic sensors and by immediately sending warning messages to users using Wi-Fi communication.

 How do I get started?
 -